🛌

 This applies to walk-in -or- reach-in closets.

-It’s important for all individuals to have the ability to get into their closets to retrieve and store items.
-If the doorway is too narrow, it's more difficult to use the storage.
+All individuals need to have the ability to get into their closets to retrieve and store items.
+If the doorway is too narrow, using the storage is more difficult.

-Low closet shelving and/or a clothes rod should exist at a height of no more than 48" (122cm) from the floor.
+Low closet shelving and/or a clothes rod should exist at no more than 48" (122cm) from the floor.

 This does not prohibit the use of higher storage.

-It's important to use storage that offers the greatest flexibility of use for closets.
+It's important to use storage that offers the greatest flexibility for closets.
 Low clothing rods and/or adjustable shelving will provide usability for anyone short or tall, standing or seated.

-At least one bedroom needs to be located on the main floor if the home is multi-story.
+At least one bedroom must be located on the main floor if the home is multi-story.

 All closets must have interior lighting.

-It's important to be able to see and locate items inside closets.
-Make sure switches are placed in an easy-to-access location, not behind a wall of clothes or on a wall that gets blocked by furniture or by an open door.
+It's essential to be able to see and locate items inside closets.
+Ensure switches are placed in an easy-to-access location, not behind a wall of clothes or on a wall that gets blocked by furniture or an open door.